wcj365/python-stats-dataviz/assignments/assignment_07_world_dev/assignment_07.md

   - Compare one year (pick the latest year) using bar chart, pie chart, and boxplot
   - Compare all years using line chart
 - You must compare all regions to see how they differ in the indicator
-  - Compare one year (pick the latest year) using bar chart, pie chart, and boxplot
+  - Compare one year (pick the latest year) using bar chart, pie chart
   - Compare all years using line chart
   - Note one: For population, you compare total, for the other three indicators, you compare the average.
   - Note two: you need to use groupby method to get the sum or mean of a column for a group (here the group is region)